sbelyea/sbelyea.github.io/_drafts/whitelisting-wlan-cards-in-bios.md

 # Upgrading Laptops

 Although new laptops typically come with few (or no) replaceable parts, older laptops (like my also-dumpster-retrieved Dell Inspiron 9400) gave you the ability to swap out CPUs, memory, WLAN cards and more.
-The only thing limiting you was your set of tools and stomach for potentially breaking something.
-Here's a completed list of my upgrades:
+The only thing limiting you was your set of tools and stomach for potentially breaking something.  here's a completed list of my upgrades:

 |Compenent	|	Specification|
 |:------------|:-----------------|